Asibul-40/first_CRUD_App/README.md

 ### To Run this project, install the necessary modules using
 ```
-npm install axios mongoose ejs body-parser dotenv morgan
+npm install axios mongoose ejs body-parser dotenv morgan nodemon
 ```

-Then Create config.env file and create PORT and MONGO_URL Variable and specify Value of the port number and MongoDB connection link.
+Then Create config.env file and create PORT and MONGO_URL Variable and specify Value of the port number and MongoDB connection link of your own cluster.
 To execute properly, just type
 ```
 npm start